 The Easter season began and Grandmama was selling off our belongings.
 Our sleepy Iowa town sold corn and gossip by the bushel but didn’t have a lot of room for old jazz musicians like Grandmama was.
 It was the 1950’s.

-Then she’d day something fresh like, “What are you kids still doing here,” and she would say it with a cruel chuckle.
+Then she’d say something like, “What are you kids still doing here,” with a cruel chuckle.
 “Quit acting like you are a spy, Johnny.
 You’re not 007, you’re nothing but a nuisance.
 I’m too young to be taking care of kids again.”
 Grandmama adjusted her finger waves with long manicured fingers in the mirror.

 She could be a professional piano player in town instead of volunteering at church like she did sometimes.
 Maybe she was scared she wasn’t good enough, we didn’t know.
 She also could teach piano lessons or something instead of selling our parents’ things for money.
 She had options, but she didn’t like any of them.

 Grandmama could play that piano and make it sing!
 But it didn’t bring her an ounce of joy, and so it didn’t bring anybody else any joy neither.
 There was a dullness in her movements.
 There was nothing but coldness in the places where love should have been.